kori-lab/hermes/README.md

   // `headers` are custom headers to be sent
   headers: {'X-Requested-With': 'XMLHttpRequest'},

-  // `data` is the data to be sent as the request body
+  // `payload` is the data to be sent as the request body
   // Only applicable for request methods 'PUT', 'POST', 'DELETE , and 'PATCH'
   // When no `transformRequest` is set, must be of one of the following types:
-  // - string, plain object, ArrayBuffer, ArrayBufferView, URLSearchParams
+  // - string, plain object
-  // - Browser only: FormData, File, Blob
-  // - Node only: Stream, Buffer
-  data: {
+  payload: {
     firstName: 'Fred'
   },

-  // syntax alternative to send data into the body
+  // syntax alternative to send payload into the body
   // method post
   // only the value is sent, not the key
-  data: 'Country=Foo&City=Bar',
+  payload: 'Country=Foo&City=Bar',

   // `timeout` specifies the number of milliseconds before the request times out.
   // If the request takes longer than `timeout`, the request will be aborted.
   timeout: 1000, // default is `5000` (5 seconds)

+  // puts a random user agent for the requesting
+  randomUserAgent: false, // default is `false`

   // `proxy` defines the hostname, port, and protocol of the proxy server.
   // You can also define your proxy using the conventional `http_proxy` and